jamii/jamii.github.com/_posts/2018-02-26-building-the-intentional-university-minerva-and-the-future-of-higher-education.md

 __Feels like a dramatic improvement on traditional education, although the actual assessment of this is not strong.__

 __If I taught, the book might be very useful.
-As it is, it's still interesting as an example of the stark difference between actually trying to do something vs just going through the motions.
+As it is, it's still interesting as an example of the stark difference between [actually trying](http://lesswrong.com/lw/uh/trying_to_try/) vs just going through the motions.
 Eg it's well known that retention from passive lectures is terrible, but most schools still rely almost entirely on passive lectures for teaching.__